NathanHarrington/dotfiles/README.md

 management and recovery system:

-Anything you put in the folder below will be auto-backed up to the cloud, with encryption mkdir ~/Documents/auto_backup/ mkdir ~/Documents/working_encrypted/
+Anything you put in the folder below will be auto-backed up to the cloud, with encryption from the ~/Documents/auto_backup/ folder.
+Make sure you create the working encrypted foloder: mkdir ~/Documents/working_encrypted/

 Add the following to crontab -e: